yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 ## SQL Query

-You can use the [SQLQuery] to search for matching `SpaceDocument` entries.
+You can use the depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink to search for matching `SpaceDocument` entries.
 For example: Read a document of type **Product** whose **Price** is greater than 15:

 {% highlight java %}